CollaborativeStudy/CollaborativeStudy.github.io/README.md

 <img class="ui fluid centered image" src="/screenshots/messagesPage.png">
 A chat room for all online users is also available under the "Chat Room" tab.

-## Developers Guide
+## Developer Guide
-If you want a piece of this code just download [Meteor](https://www.meteor.com/) at the link and any IDE of your choice.
-We used [IntelliJ IDEA](https://www.jetbrains.com/idea/) because it is a great IDE.
-Take the tutorials on meteor to get comfortable and brush up on your HTML, Javascript, CSS, and Jquery.
-After that, you will be able to create this app and even make it better!
+If you would like to make modifications to this app, download Meteor ([here](https://www.meteor.com/)) and any IDE of your choice.
+Personally, our team enjoyed using [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+Please note that you should be comfortable with HTML, Javascript, CSS, and Jquery before working on our code.
+The tutorials provided on the Meteor website should also help you get used to the platform.

+After downloading Meteor, clone [our repo](https://github.com/CollaborativeStudy/CS) from GitHub and get working on it.
+You may run the app locally through the command line by changing to the "app" directory and running "meteor --settings ../config/settings.development.json".

+When you are finished making changes, send us a pull request and we'll check it out!

 ## Who are we?
  We are CollaborativeStudy, a group of Information and Computer Science (ICS) majors at the University of Hawaii at Manoa.
 As ICS majors, we know best: the life of a computer science student can be a difficult and lonely one.
 It isn't unusual to be a lone wolf, studying by yourself.